NETWAYS/gitlab-training/day1/03_Basics/04_Status.md

  * Use `git diff` to compare unstaged changes
  * Add the changed file to the staging area
  * Use `git diff` again
- * Compare the staging area with the latest commit in `.git repository`

 ~~~SECTION:handouts~~~